 Q: As part of maturity, how does this scale as the customer portfolio increases and the company matures?

 A: Continue to refine segmentation.
 Leverage what is built and created regardless of a segment; the difference is High Touch vs. Low Touch.
 Automate to scale.
 Follow best practices and then identify where to automate to communicate with a larger number of customers.
 Pull best practices up to the High touch team for “digital assist” add ons.

 Q: Did you develop playbook templates, or were they standard?

 A: CSM Practice started with generic playbooks and personalized them for Delphix.
 CSM Practice worked internally with multiple teams to ensure all segments of the customer journey are covered.

-Q: What are the process and frameworks around automation and challenges faced in setting up?
+Q: What are the processes and frameworks around automation and challenges faced in setting up?

 Q: What will the next 5-year look like for Customer Success?

 A: The next 5 years will be all about product usage data, instrumentation, the ability to leverage APIs to tap into the different products and solutions, taking data to the next level will be the next evolution, where historical customer data and past behavior will drive actions.
 One thing that will not change is the CSM’s value.
 The human touch will not be displaced or diminished.
 The customer values the human touch, and that will not fundamentally change in the upcoming years.

 Over the next five years, the way we work with enterprise customers may change, where there is a team that is focused on renewals, so sales can focus on new business.

 At CSM Practice we accelerate SaaS companies’ profitable growth through customer retention and expansion selling strategies.
 Whether you’ve already begun to create a customer success strategy, or you’re just about to, our Customer Success Strategy Assessment will help you boost the process of creating customized retention management strategies to reduce churn and help your users achieve success.